1804 Draped Bust Dime - 13 Star Reverse

 Description

 The 1804 Draped Bust Dime - 13 Star Reverse is a dime produced at the Philadelphia Mint as part of the Draped Bust Dimes 1796-1807 series.
-With a mintage of just 8,265, this is a rare issue sought by specialists.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1807).
-Designed by Robert Scot.
+With a mintage of 8,265, this is an extremely rare issue — the lower-mintage of the two mint variants.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1807).
+Low production at Philadelphia.
+All dates from 1801-1804 are scarce.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $8.4K to $106K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 2.7 grams, 19.8 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4474.
-The Draped Bust Dime was among the first ten-cent coins produced by the U.S. All dates are scarce.
-The 1796 and 1797 with small eagle reverse are major rarities commanding strong premiums.

 External References